News & Media

 The robot instructs patients on how to use the medical equipment to measure vital signs.

-20 February, 2024 Could AI and robotics reduce emergency room waiting time?
+Tuesday, February 20, 2024 Could AI and robotics reduce emergency room waiting time?

 Scientists are investigating the use of artificial intelligence (AI) and robotics to support medics in triaging patients that visit hospital emergency rooms.